hanami/guides/content/introduction/getting-started.md

 end
 ```

-Writing tests for controller actions is basically two-fold: you either assert on the response object, which is a Rack-compatible array of status, headers and content; or on the action itself, which will contain exposures after we've called it.
+Writing tests for controller actions is basically two-fold: you either assert on the response object, which is a Rack-compatible array of status, headers, and content; or on the action itself, which will contain exposures after we've called it.
 Now we've specified that the action exposes `:books`, we can implement our action:

 ```ruby